KriHauAn/Coursera-getdata-004-Project/CodeBook.md

 Code Book for Getting and Cleaning Data Course Project
 ==============
-The code in run_analysis.R processes the supplied "Samsung Data"number  source data.
+The code in `run_analysis.R` processes the supplied "Samsung Data" source data producing two tidy data sets with descriptive variable names.

 The source data comes with its own data description.